We noticed that JavaScript is disabled in your browser. We suggest enabling it for a better experience.

 Staff members can be assigned to multiple Azure AD user groups.

-Users added to OpenForms through the Azure AD connector cannot be managed individually through the OpenForms Admin > Users interface.
+Users added through the Azure AD connector cannot be managed individually through the Forms & Workflow Admin > Users interface.

-If a staff member is removed from an Azure AD user group, they lose any OpenForms roles that have been assigned to that group.
-If this leaves them without an OpenForms role, their OpenForms account is deactivated.
+If a staff member is removed from an Azure AD user group, they lose any roles that have been assigned to that group.
+If this leaves them without a role, their Forms & Workflow account is deactivated.

-If a staff member’s profile is deactivated or deleted in Azure AD - when they leave your organization for example - their OpenForms account is automatically deactivated.
+If a staff member’s profile is deactivated or deleted in Azure AD - when they leave your organization, for example - their Forms & Workflow account is automatically deactivated.

-Managing staff in Azure AD (user groups)
+Managing Staff in Azure AD (User Groups)

 You should discuss with your Azure AD administrator:

-• Will this be your Azure AD administrator, another member of your IT team, or an OpenForms account owner that has access to Azure AD?
+• Will this be your Azure AD administrator, another member of your IT team, or an account owner that has access to Azure AD?

 Your organization’s Azure Active Directory can contain a lot of information, not all of which is necessary to use the Azure AD connector.